dkaenzig/narrative-tariff-shocks/README.md

 ## Description

-The dataset contains a the narrative series of plausibly exogenous tariff policy changes in the United States.
-The series is constructed based on a detailed historical analysis of major tariff legislation and trade policy changes.
+The dataset contains a narrative series of plausibly exogenous tariff policy changes in the United States, constructed from a detailed historical analysis of major tariff legislation and trade policy changes.

 Following the narrative identification approach, tariff changes are classified according to their underlying motivation.
-Policy actions driven by factors unrelated to contemporaneous macroeconomic conditions are classified as plausibly exogenous tariff shocks.
+Policy actions unrelated to contemporaneous macroeconomic outlook are classified as plausibly exogenous tariff shocks.
+The resulting series distributes tariff events over adjacent years.

-The resulting narrative shock series can be used to study the macroeconomic effects of tariff policy using time-series methods or external-instrument approaches.
+The series can be used to study the macroeconomic effects of tariff policy.

 For further details on the construction of the series and the classification of events, see the paper.